“But our citizenship is in heaven, and from it we await a Savior, the Lord Jesus Christ” – Philippians 3:20

 One day, while scrolling through the feed, a question hit me out of no where like a ton of bricks.

 “What about the right to collect rain water on our own property or graze our cattle on federal land?”

-“What about immigration?
+“What about capitalism?
 Does Jesus care?”

 It really started to bother me.
 I used to love watching Fox News because those were my people.
 But I just stopped feelin’ it when I couldn’t see the Kingdom in any of it.
 Maybe they weren’t my people after all.
 I used to read every article posted about which agency was infringing on so-and-so’s constitutional rights, and feel overcome with a passionate, “Oh no they didn’t!”, but then I slowly became disarmed when I didn’t see the Gospel in any of it.
 Maybe it wasn’t my fight, after all.
 Over time I began to notice a disinterest in politics all together, which was a huge shift from where I had come.

 About a year ago I actually posted about my newfound disinterest and was met with some surprising comments.
 One of which was that I needed to be political because Jesus was.
 Was Jesus political?
 I was confused, so I had to go to the Word and see exactly where this was.
 And you know what?
 They were right.
 Jesus was political.
 But not in the way referenced.

 When Jesus talked about government, He talked about His government.
 Jesus answered, “My kingdom is not of this world.
 If my kingdom were of this world, my servants would have been fighting, that I might not be delivered over to the Jews.
 But my kingdom is not from the world – John 18:36

 Even though His own people were being occupied, over-taxed, and mistreated by the powerful godless Roman Empire, Jesus’ message to the people was always about His own Kingdom, and when asked specifically about an issue pertaining to local government, He replied, “Give back to Caesar what is Caesar’s and to God what is God’s.”